I, Artificial Intelligence

 Share

 It’s difficult to know what life was like on Earth before The Fall in the Garden of Eden.
 The Bible doesn’t tell us much about that time.
-Most of us can barely remember childhood, let alone something that happened before we were born.
-But that’s not true for all of us.
+Most of us can barely remember yesterday, let alone a time before we were born.

 Genesis 3: 1 (beginning) Now the serpent was the most cunning of all the wild animals that the Lord God had made.
 He said to the woman, “Did God really say, ‘You can’t eat from any tree in the garden’?”